Cybersecurity Training and Work Integrated Learning Program

 Image

-ICTC's Cybersecurity Training and Work Integrated Learning Program provides participants access to Microsoft Cybersecurity training and certifications as well as experiential learning opportunities to develop technical, foundational, and work-ready skills for cybersecurity roles.
+ICTC's Cybersecurity Training and Work Integrated Learning Program provides participants access to Microsoft Cybersecurity training and certifications as well as experiential learning opportunities.

 The rising number of cyber attacks in Canada has left thousands of available cybersecurity positions unfilled.
 More cybersecurity talent is needed, which will require drawing on wider and more diverse talent pool.
 A recent study found that only 20% of cybersecurity workers in Canada identify as women, and of those only 25% identify as Black, Indigenous, or as Person of Color (BIPOC).

 To address this issue, ICTC in partnership with Microsoft, and a select group of post-secondary institutions is piloting a new initiative aimed at expanding the pool of cybersecurity talent.
-The program will provide 40 women and non-binary post-secondary education students access to Microsoft training and certification examinations, along with a 16-week paid work-integrated learning placement in the cybersecurity sector.
-Participants will be matched with mentors and employers in the field, and employers will receive up to $7,000 in wage subsidies.
+The program provides women and non-binary post-secondary education students access to Microsoft training and certification examinations, along with a 16-week paid work-integrated learning placement in the cybersecurity sector.
+Participants are matched with mentors and employers in the field, and employers receive up to $7,000 in wage subsidies.

-The training bundle for participants includes the following offerings:
+The training bundle for participants includes the following:

 • AZ900 fundamentals in cloud security